hneth/riskyrApp/www/imprint.md

 The `riskyrApp` is an interactive application that complements the R package `riskyr`.
 The application is written in [R Shiny](https://shiny.rstudio.com/) and allows using `riskyr` without any need for coding.

-`riskyr` is an R package that is developed at the [University of Konstanz](https://www.uni-konstanz.de/en/) and originated out of a series of lectures and workshops on risk literacy.
+`riskyr` originated out of a series of lectures and workshops on risk literacy.
 The current version (`riskyr` 0.2.0, as of Dec.
 20, 2018) is still under development.
 Its primary designers are
 [Hansjörg Neth](https://www.spds.uni-konstanz.de/hans-neth),